 Designed by a team of researchers led by James Tunnell, an associate professor in the Department of Biomedical Engineering, the device combines three ways of using light to provide a faster, more accurate skin cancer screening tool.

-Tunnell’s team estimates that 25 negative biopsies are performed for every case of skin cancer detected, translating to a cost of $6 billion to the U.S. healthcare system each year.
+Tunnell’s team estimates that 25 negative biopsies are performed for every case of skin cancer detected, which costs the U.S. healthcare system $6 billion each year.
 The 3-in-1 device reduces the high number and cost of negative biopsies by giving physicians a clearer picture of which skin lesions are most likely cancerous.

 The Cockrell School team has partnered with Seton Healthcare Family to conduct clinical trials of the 3-in-1 device this spring.
 Dr. Jason Reichenberg, Seton dermatologist and clinical director of dermatology for the University of Texas Physicians Group, is leading the testing.
 Dr. Reichenberg is also an associate professor at the new Dell Medical School.